NVIDIA/NVFlare/examples/hello-world/ml-to-fl/np/README.md

   - `SummaryWriter` mimics Tensorboard `SummaryWriter`'s `add_scalar`, `add_scalars` method
   - `WandBWriter` mimics Weights And Biases's `log` method
   - `MLflowWriter` mimics MLflow's tracking api
-  - `flare.log` is the underlying common pattern that can be directly used as well, you need to figure out the corresponding `AnalyticsDataType` for your value

 In this example we use `MLflowWriter` in [./src/train_metrics.py](./src/train_metrics.py) and configure a corresponding `MLflowReceiver` in the job script [np_client_api_job.py](np_client_api_job.py)